 Chapter 11 Bankruptcy

-Chapter 11 bankruptcy allows individual and corporate debtors to reorganize their debt into a manageable repayment plan.
-With this option, they are often able to retain control of their assets, and in some cases can convert to Chapter 7 bankruptcy.
+Chapter 11 bankruptcy allows individual and corporate debtors to restructure their financial affairs and reorganize their debt.
+With this option, they are often able to retain control of their assets and, in some cases, can convert to Chapter 7 bankruptcy.
 Like with Chapter 7 bankruptcy, there is no debt limit when filing Chapter 11 bankruptcy.

 Chapter 12 Bankruptcy

 Chapter 12 bankruptcy is reserved for family farmers and fishermen.
-While it does have certain debt limitations, those who file for Chapter 12 bankruptcy are able to negotiate a favorable plan for gradual repayment of their debt load.
+While it does have certain debt limitations, individuals who file for Chapter 12 bankruptcy can negotiate a favorable repayment plan for their debt load.
 A court-appointed trustee will oversee and assist with debt repayment and farming operations.

 Chapter 13 Bankruptcy

 Those who file for Chapter 13 typically have steady income but overwhelming debt.
-As such, they are able to maintain their property and set up manageable payment schedules based on anticipated future earnings.
+As such, they can maintain their property and set up a manageable payment plan based on anticipated future earnings.
 Once the court approves a repayment plan, debts that cannot be fully discharged are paid gradually, and many previously defaulted debts are relieved.

 Which Bankruptcy Chapter Is for You?

-Some types of bankruptcy include non-dischargeable debt that cannot be eliminated by the court.
+Some types of bankruptcy involve non-dischargeable debt that the court cannot eliminate.
 These debts vary from case to case and might include:

 - Spousal support after a divorce